 Luckily, Malcomb is about to get an assist from the International Space Station.

-Malcomb and his research partner, Linnea Saby, a doctoral candidate in UVA’s Department of Engineering Systems and Environment, plan to analyze a massive geospatial data set collected over a two-year period from the International Space Station, and then parsed by an “extreme learning machine” tool that aims to mimic the human brain.
+Malcomb and his research partner, Linnea Saby, a doctoral candidate in UVA’s Department of Engineering Systems and Environment, plan to analyze a massive geospatial data set collected over a two-year period from the International Space Station, and then parsed by an “extreme machine learning” tool that aims to mimic the human brain.

 The project is part of the Presidential Fellows in Data Science program at the UVA Data Science Institute, which provides funding to Ph.D. candidates partnering on collaborative, multi-disciplinary research projects that address real-world problems using traditional research methods alongside cutting-edge data science tools and techniques.